I’ve been chasing Feinman since I was twenty-one. By that, I mean beyond the man himself, and more the ideal of true love and all its promise.

 Well, it’s like this:

 Strike Two: Magic died the next week.
 No, I mean the dog.
-His dog Magic died and it was just too sad.
+His dog Magic died.
+And it was just too sad.
 All the things we did, places we went with the dog just felt empty without him.
 I realized, well, maybe I was more in love with Magic than with Brian.
-And pretty soon the little bit of magic Brian thought we had, well, it started to die altogether, too.
+And pretty soon, in some parenthetical alignment of metaphor, the little bit of magic Brian thought we had, well, it started to die, too.

 Things came down to a slow simmer when Brian got serious as we were walking to our car after movie night.

 “Well, that was a hard sell!
-I thought their chemistry didn’t seem believable at all, I mean, really, Hugh Grant and. . .”
-I started, when Brian suddenly cut me off, stopping to face me on the sidewalk, to ask me point blank where was our relationship going and when exactly were we going to set a date.
+I thought their chemistry didn’t seem believable at all, I mean, really, Hugh Grant and—” I started, when Brian suddenly cut me off, stopping to face me on the sidewalk, to ask me point blank where was our relationship going and when exactly were we going to set the date.

 It wasn’t even dark yet as he walked me to my car, well before the big fireworks display.
 I hadn’t been paying enough attention to Janie’s kids and a bell went off in his head.
 He simply couldn’t invest any more time in it, he said.
 He wanted a real commitment that had a real future, he explained.
 His faith and hope in me had completely fizzled out like a dud firecracker, with a little hiss and a pop.
 A wisp of smoke.